wp-plugins/bp-profile-search/readme.txt

 In both modes the wildcard characters *% (percent sign)*, matching zero or more characters, and *_ (underscore)*, matching exactly one character, are available to your visitors to better specify their search.

+* select the members list to filter, if your Members Directory page contains more than one.

 == Installation ==

 After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin admin page *BuddyPress -> Profile Search*.